thrkll/ruv-dl/README.md

 # 	RUV-dl

-A simple python script that downloads media content from RUV.is.
+A simple python script to download media content from RUV.is.

 ## Features

 - Download video and audio files from RUV.is from a provided URL.
+- Download live stream.
 - Choose video quality.
 - Download subtitle files in .srt format.
 - Video downloads in .mp4 format, audio in .mp3 format.